lzh-mb-mod/EnhancedBattleTest/README.md

   The other config like formation positions can be configured in the game.

-### How to customize characters
+## How to customize characters
 - You can customize your characters by modifying the xml elements with id `player_character_1`, `player_character_2` and `player_character_3` in `Modules\EnhancedBattleTest\ModuleData\mpcharacters.xml`.

-- This character is referred in another file `Modules\EnhancedBattleTest\ModuleData\mpclassdivisions.xml`, in which armors, movement speed and other properties of the character are defined.
+- These characters are referred in another file `Modules\EnhancedBattleTest\ModuleData\mpclassdivisions.xml`, in which armors, movement speed, perks and other properties of the character are defined.

-- **However**, currently in Bannerlord b0.8.0 (also in b0.8.1), merging those two `mpclassdivisions.xml` files (one in `native` and one in this mod), and parsing them is **NOT** correctly implemented: the spaces between xml elements are not ignored, and the game will crash.
+- **However**, since Bannerlord b0.8.0(maybe since earlier version, I don't know), merging those two `mpclassdivisions.xml` files (one in `native` and one in this mod), and parsing them is **NOT** correctly implemented: the spaces between xml elements are not ignored, and the game will crash.

-  This is a bug in Bannerlord b0.8.0/b0.8.1, and the work-around is to remove all the spaces between xml elements in both files.
+  This is a bug in Bannerlord, and the work-around is to remove all the spaces between xml elements in both files.

   I have done this for you.
 So you don't need to worry about it if you don't modify those two `mpclassdivisions.xml` files.